Egyptian court seeks death penalty for ex-president Mursi

 Security forces have killed about 1,000 Brotherhood supporters on the streets and jailed thousands of others, according to rights groups.

-Some Egyptians accused Mursi of abusing power, which the Brotherhood denies, while rumours that he intended to hand over part or all of the Sinai to Hamas have compounded suspicions about him.
+Some Egyptians accused Mursi of abusing power, which the Brotherhood denies, while rumors that he intended to hand over part or all of the Sinai to Hamas have compounded suspicions about him.

 At a Cairo coffee shop, some Egyptians showed signs of political apathy after years of turbulence.